petaverse-cloud/pv-docs-site/docs/devices/2-network-bluetooth/2_tracking-range.md

 **Optimal range:**

-**1-2 kilometers** from the base station.
 WAGGURACY PHAST 1 provide reliable real-time pet tracking within this distance.

 Here's what you need to know about the tracking range of WAGGURACY PHAST 1: